 The next step was to re-establish it and leave white lilies and a sound on its chest.

 * Murtaza Elgin was the first people diagnosed with HIV in Turkey in 1985.
 The doctor who diagnosed him also talked to the newspapers and gave them this information in order to gain fame through it.
 He was one of the vocalist of a famous Turkish singer.
 Since the newspapers published the news that he was infected with his name and his photo, he had left alone by popular culture people who were his friends until that time.
 His life had become a matter of public record until he died.
 When he died in 1992, there was only two people in his funeral.
 The imams who washed him wrapped his body up with plastics, they put him in a zinc coffin and burried him in a 2.5 meters tomb covered with limestone powder.

-The video is produced for HIVStories: Living Politics exhibition Istanbul curated by Zülfukar Çetin, Agata Dziuban, Friederike Faust, Emily Jay Nicholls, Noora Oertel, Todd Sekuler, Justyna Struzik, Alper Turan.
+The Visit is commissioned by EUROPACH for HIVStories: Living Politics exhibition Istanbul curated by Zülfukar Çetin, Agata Dziuban, Friederike Faust, Emily Jay Nicholls, Noora Oertel, Todd Sekuler, Justyna Struzik, Alper Turan.